Tudigitalmrkter/personal-portfolio/README.md

 helped me to trained myself using design tool such as Figma and designer-development tool with Webflow.

+Today, I heard this:"Do not delete revisions or hide it, because the revisions show your growth."
+I decided that instead of releasing a "perfect" first draft but to show my revisions as I learn and practice.

 ### Useful resources

 - [CSS Tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped me for CSS grid.